 - 1. Strike, injure, threaten, harass, or intimidate a staff member, a Board member, sports official or coach, or any other person. - 2.
 Behave in an unsportsmanlike manner, or use vulgar or obscene language. - 3.
 Unless specifically permitted by State law, possess a weapon, any object that can reasonably be considered a weapon or looks like a weapon, or any dangerous device. - 4.
 Damage or threaten to damage another's property. - 5.
 Damage or deface school property. - 6.
 Violate any Illinois law, or town or county ordinance. - 7.
 Smoke or otherwise use tobacco products. - 8.
-Distribute, consume, use, possess, or be impaired by or under the influence of an alcoholic beverage or illegal drug; be present when the person's alcohol, cannabis, other lawful product, or illegal drug consumption is detectible, regardless of when and/or where the use occurred. - 9.
-Be present when the person's alcoholic beverage, cannabis, other lawful product, or illegal drug consumption is detectible, regardless of when and/or where the use occurred. - 9.10.
-Use or possess medical cannabis, unless he or she has complied with policy 7:270, Administering Medicines to Students, implementing Ashley's Law. - 10.11.Impede, delay, disrupt, or otherwise interfere with any school activity or function (including using cellular phones in a disruptive manner). - 41.12.
-Enter upon any portion of school premises at any time for purposes other than those that are lawful and authorized by the Board.
+Consume, possess, distribute, or be under the influence of an alcoholic beverage or illegal drug. - 9.
+Use or possess medical cannabis. - 10.
+Impede, delay, disrupt, or otherwise interfere with any school activity or function (including using cellular phones in a disruptive manner). - 11.
+Enter upon any portion of school premises at any time for purposes other than those that are lawful and authorized by the Board. - 12.
+Operate a motor vehicle: (a) in a risky manner, (b) in excess of 20 miles per hour, or (c) in violation of an authorized District employee's directive. - 13.
+Engage in any risky behavior, including roller-blading, roller-skating, or skateboarding.

-- 12.13.
-Operate a motor vehicle: (a) in a risky manner, (b) in excess of 20 miles per hour, or (c) in violation of an authorized District employee's directive. - 13.14.
-Engage in any risky behavior, including roller-blading, roller-skating, or skateboarding. - 14.15.
-Violate other District policies or regulations, or a directive from an authorized security officer or District employee. - 15.16.
+- 14. Violate other District policies or regulations, or a directive from an authorized security officer or District employee. - 15.
 Engage in any conduct that interferes with, disrupts, or adversely affects the District or a School function.